hivellm/gov/README.md

 - Once a BIP is approved by voting, implementation MUST proceed
 - It may be reviewed iteratively until Final Approval
 - Only after Final Approval can Status be set to Implemented

+## 🔁 BIP-05 Migration

+- BIP-05 (UMICP – Universal Matrix Inter-Model Communication Protocol) has been migrated to the dedicated repository: `https://github.com/hivellm/umicp`.
+- The `bips/BIP-05/` content in this repository is retained for historical reference only and is no longer the active implementation source.
+- Please open issues, PRs, and track development for UMICP in the `hivellm/umicp` repository.